Role: Creative Director, Typeface Designer, Legacy Timeline Display Designer, Copywriter

 Role: Creative Director and Project Lead - Managing a team of fourteen designers and copywriters.

 Before Marion Design Co. began creating branding material for Marion Health, we sought an understanding of the company’s history, values, and presence to ensure we were designing with empathy.
-To accomplish this, we began by performing an internal audit in which we interviewed and surveyed MGH employees, patients, and community leaders.
-As we learned more about MGH, forming relationships with the people that daily shape MGH into what it is, we came to understand the attitudes, visions, and experiences of MGH’s own community.
+To accomplish this, we began by performing an internal audit in which we interviewed and surveyed Marion Health employees, patients, and community leaders.
+As we learned more about Marion Health, forming relationships with the people that daily shape Marion Health into what it is, we came to understand the attitudes, visions, and experiences of Marion Health’s own community.

-Designing for a healthcare network in 2020 also revealed the resilience and strength of MGH.
-Our design process took place as MGH’s teams became front-line workers amidst an unfolding pandemic, reinforcing the idea that human need is ever-changing while our caretakers are adaptable and devoted.
-As an employee of 30 years shared with us, “[MGH] desires to serve the community well by being proactive with the services they provide to meet the changing needs of healthcare...They are committed to making the patient the focus for the decisions they make.”
+An employee of 30 years shared with us, “[Marion Health] desires to serve the community well by being proactive with the services they provide to meet the changing needs of healthcare...They are committed to making the patient the focus for the decisions they make.”

 In addition to an internal audit, we also performed a competitor audit of healthcare networks offering services similar to Marion Health to better understand the industry itself.
 We visited Marion Health’s various facilities, grounding ourselves in the place we would represent.
 We witnessed Marion Health’s values--quality, patient service excellence, effective communication, resource management, teamwork, and community-driven--come to life around us as we intentionally incorporated these values into our design process.

 After developing a thorough understanding of Marion General Hospital, we began sketching potential marks for the brand.
 Inspired by healthcare symbolism, organic patterns, and soft shapes, we created various iterations of what the brand could be.
-After proposing three focused designs, we worked with MGH to finalize the mark.
+After proposing three focused designs, we worked with Marion Health to finalize the mark.

 The Pulse’s colors imply tranquility, agricultural roots, and innovation.
 Blues and greens are often associated with health, growth, innovation, care, and community.
 We selected these colors to embody Marion Health’s pride in its community, reflecting its hard-working, rural setting.
 Colored with blues and greens, The Pulse welcomes in and provides comfort to the community.